-The Company has primary responsibility for early clinical development and for the manufacture of SHP2 inhibitors for Phase 1 and nonregistrational Phase 2 clinical trials of RMC-4630 pursuant to an initial development plan.
-A joint research and development committee is responsible for preparing development plans for other SHP2 inhibitors approved by this committee for development, if any.
-Sanofi is responsible to reimburse the Company all internal and external costs and expenses to perform the Company's activities under approved development plans, except for costs and expenses related to studies designated in the Sanofi Agreement as RevMed Studies, for which the Company will bear all costs and expenses, and for the planned RMC-4630-03 study, for which Sanofi will reimburse the Company for 50% of the costs and expenses.
-Unreimbursed costs incurred by the Company for any RevMed Studies or for the RMC-4630-03 study are subject to future reimbursement by Sanofi through a buy-in payment pursuant to the terms of the Sanofi Agreement if Sanofi uses the data from a RevMed Study or the RMC-4630-03 study in support of a marketing approval application.
-There currently are no active RevMed Studies.
+The Company has primary responsibility for early clinical development of RMC-4630 and is responsible for the manufacture of SHP2 inhibitors for Phase 1 and non-registrational Phase 2 clinical trials pursuant to a development plan that is currently approved through 2022.
+In August 2021, the Company entered into a letter agreement with Sanofi (the Letter Agreement) to include an additional clinical study, RMC-4630-03, as part of the Company's responsibilities under the development plan.
+Sanofi is responsible to reimburse the Company all internal and external costs and expenses to perform the Company's activities under approved development plans, except for costs and expenses related to studies designated in the Sanofi Agreement as RevMed Studies, for which the Company will bear all costs and expenses, and for the RMC-4630-03 study, for which Sanofi will reimburse the Company for 50% of the costs and expenses.
+Unreimbursed costs borne by the Company for any RevMed Studies and our 50% share of the RMC-4630-03 collaboration study are subject to future reimbursement by Sanofi through a buy-in payment pursuant to the terms of the Sanofi Agreement if Sanofi uses the data from a RevMed Studies.

-The Company is also primarily responsible for performing preclinical research on SHP2 inhibitors, pursuant to a research plan that is currently approved through 2021.
-The research plan and budget beyond 2021 will be determined by a joint research and development committee, over which Sanofi has final decision-making power subject to certain exceptions.
-Sanofi is responsible to reimburse the Company for all internal and external costs and expenses incurred to perform activities under the approved research plans, with the exception of internal and external research costs and expenses under the approved research plans for 2019 and 2020, for which Sanofi was obligated to reimburse the Company for 80% of such costs.
+The Company is also primarily responsible for performing preclinical research on SHP2 inhibitors pursuant to a research plan that is currently approved through 2021.
+The parties currently do not anticipate additional collaboration preclinical research under the research plan in 2022.
+Sanofi is responsible to reimburse the Company for all internal and external costs and expenses incurred to perform activities under approved research plans, with the exception of internal and external research costs and expenses under the approved research plans for 2019 and 2020, for which Sanofi was obligated to reimburse the Company for 80% of such costs.
 The Company was responsible for 20% of all internal and external research costs incurred under the research plans for 2019 and 2020.
-Sanofi is responsible to reimburse the Company for all internal and external costs and expenses incurred under the research plan for 2021.
+Sanofi is responsible to reimburse the Company for all internal and external costs and expenses incurred under the research plans for 2019 and 2020.
+Sanofi is responsible to reimburse the Company for all internal and external costs and expenses incurred under the research plans for 2019 and 2020.